leesei/leesei.github.io/src/content/post/image-tools.md

 # very low quality
 convert -thumbnail {width} *.jpg

-# resize to max width 1920
+# resize to max width 1920, output to folder
 mogrify input_folder/*.jpg  -resize 1920x\> -path output_folder/
+# max 1200 on any dimension, aspect ratio is preserved
+mogrify -resize 1200x1200 yourfiles*.jpg
 ```

 [How can I scale all images in a folder to the same width? - Ask Ubuntu](https://askubuntu.com/questions/135477/how-can-i-scale-all-images-in-a-folder-to-the-same-width)